Pakistan cable car ordeal ends with all on board, mostly children, rescued

 A video shared by a rescue agency official showed more than a dozen rescuers and locals lined up near the edge of the dark ravine, pulling on a cable until a boy attached to it by a harness reached the hillside safely to cries of "God is great".

-One of the cable lines carrying the car snapped at around 7 a.m.
-(0200 GMT) as the students were travelling to school in a mountainous area in Battagram, about 200 km (125 miles) north of Islamabad, officials said.
+One of the cable lines carrying the car snapped at around 7am local time (10am Singapore time) as the students were travelling to school in a mountainous area in Battagram, about 200km north of Islamabad, officials said.

-The cable car got stuck half way across the ravine, about 275 metres (900 feet) above ground, Shariq Riaz Khattak a rescue official at the site, told Reuters.
+The cable car got stuck halfway across the ravine, about 275m above ground, Mr Shariq Riaz Khattak a rescue official at the site, told Reuters.

 The helicopter rescue mission had been complicated by gusty winds in the area and the fact that the helicopters' rotor blades risked further destabilising the lift, he said.